 Vice President, Global Money Movement & Compliance

-Capital Structure: A Portfolio Approach
+Capital Investment: A Portfolio Approach

 As the economy picks up and companies look to make capital expenditures, how does one gauge those transactions with the cash on the balance sheet and giving investors the right return?
 What is the proper balance to capital structure and capital allocation?
 And how should you look at capital deployment on a total portfolio approach?

 Executive Director, Global Risk Center